Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers II

-Corollary \ref{cor: VT II} asserts in particular that $H^2(X)$ is pure.
-Note that when $c>2$, this also follows from Lemma \ref{lem: pure BB}.
-Here we obtain an extension to the case $c=2$.
+When $c>2$, the purity of $H^2(X)$ also follows from Lemma \ref{lem: pure BB}.
 In the case of Siegel modular $3$-folds, the purity of $H^2(X)$ was first proved by Oda-Schwermer \cite{OS1}.
 Our proof of Proposition \ref{thm: VT II} is a direct generalization of their argument.
 Similarly, $H^1(X)$ is pure either by Lemma \ref{lem: pure BB} or Proposition \ref{thm: VT II}, but in fact $H^1(X)$ vanishes in many cases (\cite{Mar}).

-The purity of $H^1(X)$ and $H^2(X)$ has the following consequences on the cohomology of toroidal compactifications.
+The purity of $H^1(X)$ and $H^2(X)$ in turn has the following consequence.

-\begin{proposition} Let ${\Xcpt}$ be a smooth projective toroidal compactification of $X$ with SNC boundary divisor.
-Let $D=D_{1}+\cdots +D_{\alpha}$ be the irreducible decomposition of the boundary divisor.
+\begin{proposition} Let ${\Xcpt}$ be a smooth projective toroidal compactification of $X$ with SNC boundary divisor $D$.
+Let $D=D_{1}+\cdots +D_{\alpha}$ be the irreducible decomposition of $D$.

 (1) $D_{1}, \cdots, D_{\alpha}$ are linearly independent in $H^2({\Xcpt})$, and we have

 (2) The Gysin map $\bigoplus_{i=1}^{\alpha} H^1(D_{i}) \to H^3({\Xcpt})$ is injective. \end{proposition}